Nick Maton Player Props: Tigers vs. Rays

 Rays Pitching Rankings (2022)

-- Rays pitchers combined to give up 172 total home runs at a clip of 1.1 per game (15th in baseball).
+- The Rays surrendered 172 total home runs last season (1.1 per game) to rank 15th in baseball.

 © 2023 Data Skrive.
 All rights reserved.